-&lt;sup>22 Kumar, op. cit., p.
+&lt;sup>25 Kumar, op. cit., p.
 151.

 On the topic of the design, Kumar mentions the evolution of the Goddess from being seated on a throne to being seated on a lotus.
-However, on no coins of Samudragupta does the Goddess appear on a lotus.
+The Goddess does not appear on a lotus, however, on any coins of Samudragupta.
 Thus it is not at all clear how the evolution of the design serves as a justification for assigning the Goddess on Throne coins to Candragupta I. The Archer and Couch types represent significant departures from the Kushan prototype and cannot serve as evolutionary links between the Kushan and Gupta coinages.
 The best possibility rests with the rather rare Sceptre (or Rajadanda) type.
-But a glance at all the coins of this type in Kumar's catalogue, and even all the other ones I have seen, tells us that these also could not serve as the earliest Gupta coins because they depict the king wearing a tunic whose design has evolved away from the buttoned tunic seen on both coins of Figure 2.
+But a glance at all the coins of this type in Kumar's catalogue, and all the other ones I have seen, tells us that these also could not serve as the earliest Gupta coins because they depict the king wearing a tunic whose design has evolved away from the buttoned tunic seen on both coins in Figure 2.
 Thus none of these reassigned coins of Candragupta II can displace the Sceptre type coins of Samudragupta as the earliest Gupta coins.
 Further, it seems implausible that Candragupta II would have changed the reverse design from Samudragupta's Goddess on Throne to the Goddess on Lotus immediately upon his accession.
-Rather, it is more likely that he initially issued coins very like those of his father (showing the Goddess on a Throne) and changed the design only at some subsequent date when he felt more confident of his position.
-Recall that it is likely (and commonly believed) that Candragupta II wrested the throne away from his (presumably older) brother Rāmagupta.
+It is more likely that he initially issued coins very like those of his father (showing the Goddess on a Throne) and changed the design only at some subsequent date when he felt more confident of his position.
+It is likely (and commonly believed) that Candragupta II wrested the throne away from his (presumably older) brother Rāmagupta.
 In other words, he was not the legitimate heir, at least by seniority.
 It therefore seems highly unlikely that he would make significant changes in the coinage immediately upon his accession.

-Figure 5: Coin of Vasishka (Tandon collection #275.12) with control mark tha above throne back; coin of Samudragupta (Jalan collection #MJ-73) with inverted triangle mark
+Fig. 5.
+Coin of Vasishka (Tandon collection no. 275.12) with control mark thā above throne back; coin of Samudragupta (Jalan collection no. MJ-73) with inverted triangle mark